some00/doomtime/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-WAD file for the game you want to play (Doom is show bellow), a bluetooth adapter and a PineTime are needed for these steps.
+WAD file for the game you want to play (Doom is shown below), a bluetooth adapter and a PineTime are needed for these steps.